Displaced voters brochure (PDF)

 Q9.
 Can a post office box be used as a mailing address for voter registration purposes?

 A9.
 Yes.
 Post office boxes are ONLY acceptable as a mailing address.
-Meaning, that if a homeless voter uses a physical location that does not have a mailing address (such as a park), he/she may provide a post office as a mailing address.
+Meaning, that if a homeless voter uses a physical location that does not have a mailing address (such as a park), they may provide a post office as a mailing address.
 Post office boxes, however, are NEVER acceptable for residence purposes.